 The Best of Both Worlds

-Want time alone with your partner but also want to celebrate with family?
+Want time alone with your partner, but also want to celebrate with family?
 Here are some creative ways to balance both:

-• Exchange private vows at sunrise or sunset on a mountaintop, then celebrate with loved ones later.
+- Exchange private vows at sunrise or sunset on a mountaintop, then celebrate with loved ones later.

-• Plan a split-day elopement—spend half the day adventuring together and the other half with family.
+- Plan a split-day elopement—spend half the day adventuring together and the other half with family.

-• Make it a two-day experience—one day for just the two of you and another with guests.
+- Make it a two-day experience—one day for just the two of you and another with guests.

-• Keep your day private but have your family write letters for you to read on your elopement day.
+- Keep your day private, but have your family write letters for you to read on your elopement day.

-Legal Requirements to Elope in New Hampshire
+How to (Legally) Elope in New Hampshire

 Do You Need Witnesses in New Hampshire?